(This post may contain affiliate links. Please read our disclosure policy for more information.)

 - one charge lasts 10 hours at high speed

-- hook to hang in the tent or from a tree collapses so it can also be used on a table top
+- hang in the tent or from a tree by the hook, or collapse it to use on a tabletop

 - 3 brightness settings for the right amount of light